ua-community/ua-extensions/systems/browser.md

+# Browser

+The good, the bad and the ugly about extension on mainstream browsers (Chrome, Safari, Firefox, etc).

 ## Pros

 - Easy to install.
 - Easy to discover.
-- Asks the user for high level permissions. (https://developer.chrome.com/docs/extensions/develop/concepts/declare-permissions)
+- Asks the user for high level [permissions](https://developer.chrome.com/docs/extensions/develop/concepts/declare-permissions) (not fine-grained).
 - Ability to improve the user's agency and security.
 - Ability to customise a page to a person's liking.
 - Ability to slightly tweak the browser's behaviour (eg. vertical tabs) depending on the browser.